Unused and underutilized licenses are eating up your budget and exposing you to security risks, but you already know that.

 During an audit, IT teams or department heads review software records, installation histories, and may even directly engage with employees to confirm which tools are still in use.

-Manual software license optimization methods are not sustainable in the long term
+Why manual software license optimization methods aren’t sustainable

 How to build systems for sustainable software license optimization